open-guides/og-aws/README.md

     * EBS or instance store
     * PV or HVM [virtualization types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/virtualization_types.html)
     * 32 bit (“i386”) vs 64 bit (“amd64”) architecture
-* As discussed above, modern deployments will usually be with *64-bit EBS-backed HVM.*
+* As discussed above, modern deployments will usually be with **64-bit EBS-backed HVM**.
 * You can create your own custom AMI by [snapshotting the state](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html) of an EC2 instance that you have modified.
 * [AMIs backed by EBS storage](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ComponentsAMIs.html#storage-for-the-root-device) have the necessary image data loaded into the EBS volume itself and don’t require an extra pull from S3, which results in EBS-backed instances coming up much faster than instance storage-backed ones.
-* *AMIs are per region*, so you must look up AMIs in your region, or copy your AMIs between regions with the [AMI Copy](https://aws.amazon.com/about-aws/whats-new/2013/03/12/announcing-ami-copy-for-amazon-ec2/) feature.
+* **AMIs are per region**, so you must look up AMIs in your region, or copy your AMIs between regions with the [AMI Copy](https://aws.amazon.com/about-aws/whats-new/2013/03/12/announcing-ami-copy-for-amazon-ec2/) feature.
 * As with other AWS resources, it’s wise to [use tags](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) to version AMIs and manage their lifecycle.
 * If you create your own AMIs, there is always some tension in choosing how much installation and configuration you want to “bake” into them.
     * Baking less into your AMIs (for example, just a configuration management client that downloads, installs, and configures software on new EC2 instances when they are launched) allows you to minimize time spent automating AMI creation and managing the AMI lifecycle (you will likely be able to use fewer AMIs and will probably not need to update them as frequently), but results in longer waits before new instances are ready for use and results in a higher chance of launch-time installation or configuration failures.